henock/family-dashboard/README.md

 # Family dashboard

-A simple browser only based dashboard, that gathers remote data via API calls out to three external websites and displays the results on a monitor in our kitchen.
+A simple browser only based dashboard, that gathers remote data via API calls out to three external websites for weather, train times and our todo list and displays the results on a monitor in our kitchen.

 ## Full dashboard.
 ![Family Dashboard](/docs/2021-12-23-family-dashboard.jpg)